alecthomas/participle/README.md

 This will generally provide around a 10x improvement in lexing performance while producing O(1) garbage.

+See Makefile for an example how to do lexer codegen.

 ## Options

 The Parser's behaviour can be configured via [Options](https://pkg.go.dev/github.com/alecthomas/participle/v2#Option).